Closed now for submissions: The Julian Lennon Prize for Poetry

 The judges’ decision is final and no individual correspondence can be entered into.
 Judges are unable to comment on individual entries.
 Judging is fair and unbiased.
 Julian Lennon will make the ultimate decision on the winning entries.

-Winners and highly commended poets will be notified by email in June / July.
+It is hoped winners and highly commended poets will be notified by email in July.